23 Jul How managers can help employees avoid burnout

 Flexible working policies are increasingly commonplace.
 They help employees combat burnout in a number of ways.
 Firstly, as we’ve talked about before, they help employees to focus.
 Working in the office can be distracting.
 It’s easier to get sidetracked by impromptu discussions or dragged into meetings than it is when you’re working remotely.
 In fact, according to one survey, when asked to rate their productivity out of ten, home workers gave themselves 7.7, while office workers gave themselves 6.5.

 Remote working also cuts down on travel time.
-The average UK commute is 54 minutes, which adds up to nearly two hours a day traveling to and from work.
+The average UK commute is 54 minutes, which adds up to nearly two hours a day travelling to and from work.
 Working from home cuts out this time, giving employees more time to focus on core tasks and less time stuck in traffic.
-Traveling to work can in itself be quite stressful, as anyone who has to catch a busy commuter train or drive in rush hour traffic each morning will know.
+Travelling to work can in itself be quite stressful, as anyone who has to catch a busy commuter train or drive in rush hour traffic each morning will know.

 Finally, a quiet home is typically a more calm environment than an office.
 The hustle and bustle of the modern workplace can be invigorating but it can also be overwhelming.